Primergy

 PRIMERGY is Fujitsu's brand name for x86-architecture designed servers.
 The brand name PRIMERGY represents a range of servers from single-socket over dual-socket to quad-socket systems.
-Eight socket systems are branded differently with "PRIMEQUEST," whereas Fujitsu servers in the UNIX/Mainframe world, also known as SPARC systems, are named "Fujitsu M10" and mainframes "BS2000."
+Eight socket systems are branded differently with "PRIMEQUEST", whereas Fujitsu servers in the UNIX/Mainframe world, also known as SPARC systems, are named "Fujitsu M10" and mainframes "BS2000."

 History

-The brand PRIMERGY was initially used 1994 by Siemens Nixdorf Computers.
-Due to certain acquisitions and takeovers PRIMERGY survived the time of the joint-venture between Fujitsu and Siemens, namely, Fujitsu Siemens Computers until today.
+The brand PRIMERGY was initially made in 1994 by Siemens Nixdorf Computers.
+Due to certain acquisitions and takeovers, PRIMERGY survived the time of the joint-venture between Fujitsu and Siemens, who became Fujitsu Siemens Computers, until today.

 Current portfolio

 Fujitsu Server PRIMERGY are available in different form factors and height units.

 Naming scheme

-All PRIMERGY servers follow a dedicated naming scheme, as shown in the graphic below.
-First, it delivers information about the form factor of the system, secondly the number of sockets is given, thirdly, it incorporates the used processor family (currently only Intel processors), and then a number for the feature-set of the system and lastly, the appendix gives insight about the system generation according to the Intel Xeon processor family generation development.
+All PRIMERGY servers follow a dedicated naming scheme.
+First, the name delivers information about the form factor of the system, secondly the number of sockets is given, thirdly, it incorporates the used processor family (currently only Intel processors), and then a number for the feature-set of the system and lastly, the appendix gives insight about the system generation according to the Intel Xeon processor family generation development.